AlmightyOatmeal/MicroPython_Futaba_NAGP1250/EXAMPLES.md

 ### ESP32 Wi-Fi Weather

+Displays current weather conditions icon with temperature and humidity (upper right corner) as well as the current time after setting with NTP.

 * Uses the ESP32's built-in Wi-Fi module to connect to a Wi-Fi network.
   * Leverages [Micropython WifiManager](https://github.com/mitchins/micropython-wifimanager).
 * Fetches weather data from [OpenWeatherMap](https://openweathermap.org).